rick-heig/nvme_csd/platforms/nanopc-t6/README.md

 # FriendlyElec NanoPC-T6 Platform

 These are the instructions to setup Linux and the CSD firmware for the FriendlyElec NanoPC-T6 board.
 The Linux kernel and RootFS are built with buildroot.
-For running the CSD follow the instructions on the main [README](../../README.md).
+For running the CSD follow the instructions on the main [README](../../README.md). **Only use 1 or 2 threads** because only 2 PCIe DMA engines are available and the general DMA gives errors when used at the same time as the PCIe DMAs.

 ![NanoPC-T6](../../res/pictures/nanopc-t6.jpg)